opium-pro/master-hook/docs/CACHING.md

 Just pass `cache` to MasterHook and specify how long values have to be stored in milliseconds. `0` means forever.

-> Cache is being updated every time you update the stogare.
-So it's always fresh!

 hooks.js:

 ```js